 The poker dream, they call it, although no one is quite sure what they mean by “dream” anymore.
 Contests of intelligence for prizes?
 An insecure and unsteady wage?
 Retirement at twenty-nine?
 Endless scams and bullshit personalities?
 An easy way to make a hard living?

 What does it mean to you?
 For me it was about being outside the normal industries and careers, ones I wouldn’t accept.

 One thing is certain – the old dream is winding down.
-Poker is not a wild if sordid life led by a bunch of maladjusted, half-cool hustlers, instead, poker is a wild if sordid life led by a bunch of maladjusted, half-cool hustlers who make content.
+Poker is not a wild if sordid life led by maladjusted, half-cool hustlers, instead, poker is a wild if sordid life led by maladjusted, half-cool hustlers who make content.

 Can we live with that?
 Can we find exceptions?
 Where is the excellence in poker in 2023?
 And what about us, the content watchers?

 Today we look at two contrasting media, each with inspiration, lessons, and drawbacks, all with an eye, as always, beyond the small world of poker and toward the bigger picture.

 Toward the end of Ryan Firpo’s Bet Raise Fold, Tony Dunst is desolate.
 Sinking sadly into his spacious sofa, Dunst laments what could have been.
 He’ll write a memoir, he says, possibly, possibly not, crossing his legs with a listing fever.
 Shadows fill the screen and the languid framing implies time and reflection and bittersweet regret.
 There’s a one shot of his sadly unoccupied computer chair – what is a man without his occupation?
 What is his country?
 Where is his dog?
 Cue Arlo Guthrie.

 Of course, what is Tony at this point, twenty-six?